Penguins of Madagascar

-Penguins of Madagascar is a 2014 American animated spy comedy film produced by DreamWorks Animation.
-A spin-off of the Madagascar film series, it was directed by Eric Darnell and Simon J. Smith and written by Michael Colton, John Aboud, and Brandon Sawyer.
-The film stars the voices of Tom McGrath, Chris Miller, Christopher Knights, Conrad Vernon, Benedict Cumberbatch, Ken Jeong, Annet Mahendru, Peter Stormare and John Malkovich.
-It takes place shortly after the events of the third Madagascar film and follows the Penguins as they join forces with the North Wind intelligence agency to stop the octopus Dave who seeks revenge on penguins for upstaging him at zoos and aquariums.
+Penguins of Madagascar is a 2014 American animated spy comedy film directed by Eric Darnell and Simon J. Smith and written by Michael Colton, John Aboud, and Brandon Sawyer.
+A spin-off of the Madagascar film series, it was produced by DreamWorks Animation.
+The film features the voices of Tom McGrath, Chris Miller, Christopher Knights, Conrad Vernon, Benedict Cumberbatch, Ken Jeong, Annet Mahendru, Peter Stormare and John Malkovich.
+It takes place after the events of Madagascar 3: Europe's Most Wanted (2012) and follows the Penguins (McGrath, Miller, Knights, Vernon) who become entangled in a conspiracy involving a nefarious octopus scientist (Malkovich) with a grudge against them.
 The score was composed by Lorne Balfe.

 Penguins of Madagascar was released theatrically in the United States on November 26, 2014, by 20th Century Fox.
-(Note: In 2018, the film's distribution rights were transferred from 20th Century Fox to Universal Pictures, following NBCUniversal's acquisition of DreamWorks Animation in 2016.)
-The film received mixed reviews from critics, but despite grossing $374 million on a $132 million budget, the film underperformed by DreamWorks' standards.
+The film received mixed reviews from critics.
+It grossed $374 million on a $132 million budget, underperforming by DreamWorks' standards, and was a box-office disappointment.
 Along with Mr. Peabody & Sherman earlier that year, it lost the studio $57 million.
+It was the last feature film to be produced by Pacific Data Images before its closure on January 22, 2015.